-End of our trip in the afternoon in the valley.
+End of our trip in the valley in late afternoon.

 NB: The programme is intended as a guide only.
 It could be modified at any time by the mountain guide for safety reasons, weather conditions or regarding the physical and technical level of the participants.